hull/hull-connectors/packages/connectors/hull-hunter/assets/readme.md

 - domain (required if company is not mapped)
 - company (required if domain is not mapped)

-Once response from hunter.io is obtained and returned score is above 90 the connector will save email address to the user profile, additionally it will store following attributes:
+Once successful response from hunter.io is received the connector will save some attributes in it's group (see the list below).

-- hunter/enriched_at
+The actual top level email address will be stored only if it's found and the score is at least 90.
+In other cases the email and score will be stored in the attributes for further inspection.

+- hunter/enriched_at - saved every time a correct enrichment call is made to Hunter API not matter what was the result
-- hunter/email
+- hunter/email - saved every time an email address was found
-- hunter/score
+- hunter/score - saved every time score was returned by Hunter API